 This applies to the Scarlett, Saffire, Clarett, Forte and Red interfaces

 Re-amping is the process of taking a dry, direct recorded guitar signal and passing this through a guitar amplifier.
 All current Focusrite interfaces have at least one 'instrument' input so that you can connect a guitar/bass directly and record the dry signal into your DAW.
-Alternatively, you can use a DI box in conjunction with a mic or line input to record the dry signal.
+Alternatively, you can use a DI box with a mic or line input to record the dry signal.

 If you are using a Scarlett Solo/iTrack Solo then you will need to disconnect your speakers and use an RCA to 1/4 inch jack cable in order to connect to the re-amp box.

 Note: It's not possible to monitor while re-amping with the Solo or 2i2 since the headphone output mirrors the line outputs, so you would just hear the dry signal through one side of the headphones and nothing else.

 In your DAW, set the output of the track you have your dry signal recorded to an output NOT being used by your speakers (e.g. output 3).